UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 !!! tip "Where to clone on Windows"

-    **Run the command below in the Ubuntu app** to clone it in the Ubuntu file system so that sailbot workspace can work.
+    **Run the command below in the Ubuntu app** to clone it in the Ubuntu file system, otherwise sailbot workspace will not work.
     Windows has a native file system as well as file systems for each WSL distribution.

 ```sh